 All utilities on-site will be privately owned and maintained by CSD.
 Water, sanitary sewer, and storm drainage utilities within the public right-of-way will be owned and maintained by the City.
-Other utilities including power, gas, and communications will be located within the ROW, within the Public Utility Easement (PUE) directly behind the new sidewalk.
+Other utilities including power, gas, and communications will be located within the ROW, within the Public Utility Easement (PUE).
 The existing septic systems will be abandoned with this project.